blog2i2j/terrapane.._..aescrypt_linux/README.md

-# AES Crypt Linux and FreeBSD GUI Repository
+# AES Crypt GUI Repository for Linux/Unix Systems

-This project contains the AES Crypt Graphical User Interface (GUI) package for Linux and FreeBSD.
+This project contains the AES Crypt Graphical User Interface (GUI) package for Linux/Unix systems.

 ## Building the package

-To build a release build on Linux or FreeBSD, change directories to the root of the source directory and issue these commands:
+To create a release build, change directories to the root of the source directory and issue these commands:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE:STRING=Release -Daescrypt_ENABLE_LICENSE_MODULE:BOOL=OFF